nectar-cookbooks/omero/README.md

 The `omero::web` recipe runs the server recipe, and then installs and configures OMERO.web using Nginx as the front-end web-server.

-The `omero::web-internel` recipe runs the server recipe, and then installs and configures Omero.web in development mode.
+The `omero::web-internal` recipe runs the server recipe, and then installs and configures Omero.web in development mode.
 (The omero-web service is disabled, and you need to run it by hand using ".../OMERO.server/bin/omero web start".)